mathigon/textbooks/content/exponential-and-rational-functions/content.md

-# Exponentials and Logarithms
+# Exponential and Rational Functions

-> level: intermediate
-> description: UNDER DEVELOPMENT
-> color: #d94211

----
+## Carbon Dating

 > id: cd1

-## Carbon Dating

 Everything in our world is made up of different chemical elements: Oxygen, Hydrogen, Iron, and many others.
 Many of these elements can have different types